Publishing Model

 At our press, the bulk of effort occurs during the editing process, which typically progresses in this order:

-- Developmental Editing: After a project is green-lit, and the contract signed, we give the author a list of broad, recommended changes.
+After a project is green-lit and the contract signed, we give the author a list of broad, recommended changes.

-- Copy Editing & Proofreading: The final stage of the editing process involves several detailed passes to refine clarity, grammar, consistency, and readability.
+Copy editing involves several detailed passes to refine clarity, grammar, consistency, and readability.
 I handle most of this work because I genuinely enjoy it and have years of experience in line editing as a freelancer.

 Our goal isn’t to change the story’s heart.
 As with everything else, if an author resists an idea, we can talk it through and find a middle ground.